-- Swallow the medicine whole with or without food.
-Do not chew or crush tablets. - Missed dose: If you vomit or miss a dose, take your next dose at the regular time, and contact your doctor.
+- Swallow the medicine whole with or without food. - Missed dose: If you miss a dose, take it as soon as you think about it.
+If it is within 6 hours of your next dose, then skip the missed dose and take your next dose at the regular time and contact your physician.
+If you vomit a dose, take your next dose at the regular time, and contact your doctor.
 Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.